Digital-Working-Group/pii-splicing-redaction/README.md

 docker run --gpus=all -v ./data:/input -v ./out:/output pii_splicing --model phi4 /input/ -o /output/ --output_format json
 python3 scripts/pii-masking-300k/pii_masking_evaluate.py
 ```
-The default settings will pull 10 files from the `pii-masking-300k` dataset and write them to txt file s in the /data folder.
+The default settings will pull 10 files from the `pii-masking-300k` dataset and write them to TXT files in the /data folder.
+To calculate the counts for the summary, the script iterates over the source text one word at a time, comparing each word to the list of predicted entities (PII identified by the LLM) and the list of target entities (the dataset's privacy mask).
+Each word will be identified as one of the following:
+  - True positive: found in both the target entries and the predicted entries
+  - False positives: not found in the target entries, but found in the predicted entries
+  - True negatives: found in neither the target entries nor the predicted entries
+  - False negatives: found in the target entries, but not found in the predicted entries
+If a word occurs multiple times within the text, each occurence will be counted in the summary.

 The script will output a JSON file for every TXT file containing the redacted PII, as well as two summaries in the /out/summaries folder.
 The summary JSON contains a list of the filenames, the starting timestamp, and the counts different each status.
 The summary XLSX contains columns describing the file, word, and status of that word.

 # Models
 Current supported models and approximate GPU VRAM requirements are: